iewug/drac2022-task2/README.md

 # DRAC 2022 Task 2 Image Quality Assessment

-This repo covers our solution for MICCAI2022 Diabetic Retinopathy Analysis Challenge (DRAC).
+This repo covers our solution for MICCAI2022 Diabetic Retinopathy Analysis Challenge (DRAC), which solves the task of rating OCTA image quality according to poor, good and excellent.

 <img src="imgquality.png" style="zoom:60%;" />